The Justice Statement

 Court Fine Payment

 The Employment Claims Tribunals ("ECT") was established under the Employment Claims Act 2016 (Act 21 of 2016) ("Employment Claims Act").
-The ECT provides employees and employers with a speedy and low-cost forum to resolve their salary-related disputes.
+The ECT provides employees and employers with a speedy and low-cost forum to resolve their salary-related disputes and wrongful dismissal disputes.

 From 7 January 2019, the ECT will be using an electronic case filing and management system called the